EV drivers struggle to keep batteries charged amid winter freeze

-CHICAGO — The winter freeze is impacting residents across Chicagoland, but some EV drivers are facing an additional handful of problems as they deal with long lines at charging stations and reduced battery life.
+CHICAGO (WGN) — The winter freeze is impacting drivers across the country, but some electric vehicle owners are facing an additional handful of problems as they deal with long lines at charging stations and reduced battery life.

-A station with 20 Tesla Superchargers, off West Touhy Avenue in Skokie, was full almost all day on Monday, with drivers waiting nearby for spots to open up.
+A station with 20 Tesla Superchargers in Skokie, Illinois, was full almost all day on Monday, with drivers waiting nearby for spots to open up.

 Some drivers dealing with the long lines said they were concerned about becoming stranded if their batteries ran out while they waited.